-I am posting this video to give you a visual idea of a drill that I saw current Indiana Men’s Assistant Coach Ed Schilling use in one of his practices.
+I am posting this video to give you a visual idea of a drill that I saw Coach Ed Schilling who is an assistant coach for the Grand Canyon Antelopes use in one of his practices.
 At the time, he was the head coach at two time Indiana High School 2A State Champion Park Tudor.
 I did not video the drill when I saw Coach Schilling lead it, so I am using this video as an example that is similar to what he did.

 Before being hired at Indiana, Coach Schilling was an assistant for Steve Alford at UCLA and the Executive Director at Champions Academy where he did skill development workouts